MilesMcBain/datapasta/README.md

     - Recommend <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>Shift</kbd> + <kbd>d</kbd> as shortcut.

 ### Getting Data out of an R session
-There are two R functions availabe that accept R objects and output formatted text for pasting to other applications:
+There are two R functions available that accept R objects and output formatted text for pasting to other applications:

 * `dpaste` accepts tibbles, data.frames, and vectors.
 Data is output in a format that matches in input class.
 Formatted text is pasted at the cursor.